ICE-SEARCH: A Language Model-Driven Feature Selection Approach: Discussion

 \section{Discussion}

-To effectively improve the metrics of interest and search for valuable feature sets, ICE-SEARCH employs a LM for crossover and mutation operations and classical FS algorithms for initialization.
+To effectively improve the metrics of interest and search for valuable feature sets, ICE-SEARCH employs an LLM for crossover and mutation operations and classical FS algorithms for initialization.
 We have noticed five key advantages of our proposed approach:

 \textbf{High generalizability:} ICE-SEARCH can be readily adapted to a variety of tasks and algorithms.
-As evidenced by \textbf{Tables} (\ref{tab:RANK_STROKE_XGB_PHI2}, \ref{tab:RANK_STROKE_SVM_PHI2}, \ref{tab:RANK_PHI2_LLaMA2_STROKE_PHI2}), ICE-SEARCH continues to output high-performance feature subsets when integrated with different backbone LMs and downstream predictors, shedding light on the generalizability of ICE-SEARCH.
+As evidenced by \textbf{Tables} (\ref{tab:RANK_STROKE_XGB_PHI2}, \ref{tab:RANK_STROKE_SVM_PHI2}, \ref{tab:RANK_PHI2_LLaMA2_STROKE_PHI2}), ICE-SEARCH continues to output high-performance feature subsets when integrated with different backbone LLMs and downstream predictors, shedding light on the generalizability of ICE-SEARCH.
 Additionally, \textbf{Table} \ref{tab:ACC_DIABETES_XGB_PHI2} showscases our algorithm's ability to manage high-dimensional and high-volume datasets.

 \textbf{Robust against Poor Initialization: }As illustrated in \textbf{Tables} (\ref{tab:RANK_STROKE_XGB_PHI2}, \ref{tab:bad_start_initialize}), ICE-SEARCH has shown robustness to ineffective initialization methods and maintained its feature selection efficiency across three distinct downstream binary classification tasks.
 It exhibits the capability to adapt to various initialization methods while preserving robustness against the quality of the initial population.